semaphoreci/semaphore/docs/docs/getting-started/faq.md

 ### Why did my workflow stop without explanation?

 The [auto-cancel](../using-semaphore/pipelines#auto-cancel) can stop running workflows when new pushes arrive.
-Check if this feature is enabled and what strategy are you using to ensure important workflows are not cancelled.
+Check if this feature is enabled and what strategy are you using to ensure important workflows are not canceled.

 ### Why aren't workflows triggering on pull requests?